Saarujan-Sathees/Browser-Dashboard/README.md

 # Rapid - Browser Dashboard
 A modern dashboard extension that replaces the regular browser home-page with an informative, elegant and customizable dashboard.
 This extension works best on Chrome since the Identity API is not supported by other browsers.
+If you want to try using it, please contact me @ saarujan.phone@gmail.com so I can assist you: the extension isn't published or anything :(.

 ## Current Features
 - **Search Bar:** allows you to search in Google